 Lupus

-Lupus is an autoimmune disease that can cause inflammation in various body parts, including hair follicles.
+Lupus is an autoimmune disease that can cause inflammation in various parts of the body, including hair follicles.
 A comprehensive autoimmunity protocol can help control this immune dysfunction.

 Non-alcoholic Fatty Liver Disease (NAFLD or MASLD)

-Poor liver health is associated with hair thinning.
+Poor liver health is associated with hair thinning and PCOS.
 Your liver helps with hormone balance.
 The cause of NAFLD is often related to blood sugar and insulin issues.
 These same issues can create high androgen levels, leading to hair thinning.

 Scalp Infections